 The Magnolia blooms (on Magnolia trail) are also in full bloom in April.
 Check out the handy Seasonal Highlights guide Hoyt has for what’s popping each month in the arboretum!
 It’s pretty cool to see what other spring blooms there are, like the pink and white flowers of Dogwood trees in May.

 Note: The Japanese Gardens are also in Washington Park.
 And while they do have some amazing fall foliage and spring blooms, the cherry blossoms here just aren’t off the charts like some other locations around town, since it’s not a ton of trees, but the location and architecture of the Japanese Garden is what makes this a good spot.
 Especially if you’re visiting Portland, spring or fall is one of the best times to check out the Japanese Gardens.
-In non-COVID times there is also a shuttle that runs in Washington park that goes from the Japanese garden and Rose garden up to Hoyt Arboretum.
+There is also a free shuttle that runs in Washington park that goes from the Japanese garden and Rose garden up to Hoyt Arboretum.

 3. Pittock Mansion

 When: late March – early April